Dutch

 one week archival workshop in the Netherlands (The Hague/Amsterdam/Haarlem)

-week 4: Monday June 19 through Friday June 23
+week IV: Monday June 16 through Friday June 20 (program is subject to change)

 Descriptions of the courses and requirements for admission to each section